 All students who have resided outside Ireland for a period of six months or more must furnish a Police Clearance Certificate from their country or countries of residence.
 This certificate should state that the student has had no convictions recorded against them while residing there.

 Further information can be found on our Student Vetting page.

 Non-EU applicants are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
 In addition, where such applicants are non-native speakers of the English language they must satisfy the university of their competency in the English language.

 Fees and Costs

-Costs may include approximately €150 for SSPE sports clothing; and €400 for the Assistant Swim Teachers Course.
-Other optional opportunities during the BEDSSPE degree may comprise of coaching qualifications, workshops, and field trips, which may incur additional costs also.
+Additional costs may include approximately €150 for SSPE sports clothing and €400 for the Assistant Swim Teachers Course.
+Other optional opportunities during the degree may include coaching qualifications, workshops, and field trips, and these may incur additional costs also.

 How To Apply